Ned McCreery: Later years and killing

-McCreery remained an active figure in loyalist paramilitarism and according to author Ian S. Wood, was probably one of those who killed a Protestant.
+McCreery remained an active figure in loyalist paramilitarism and, according to author Ian S. Wood, was probably one of those who killed a Protestant, Margaret Caulfield, in Ballysillan on 7 May 1986 after interrogating her and her Catholic husband in their house.
 Rumours also circulated at the time that McCreery had been known to indulge in bestiality.
-Margaret Caulfield, in Ballysillan on 7 May 1986 when seeking her Catholic husband.
 During the 1980s he began to take more of a role in the racketeering side of the movement.
 Towards the end of the decade he began to garner a reputation within the movement for corruption and greed, a trait shared by his old ally Craig.
 By this time his base was the Avenue One bar on Templemore Avenue, which he owned.
 He had risen to the rank of Brigadier of the East Belfast UDA, following the resignation of Billy Elliot.
 This made him effectively one of the six leaders of the movement.

 However, by the early 1990s, McCreery's position within the UDA became less secure.
 In 1991 his cousin had been shot and wounded by UDA colleagues, an attack that left McCreery embittered, and shortly before his death McCreery had a fight with another UDA member, beating him soundly.
 An internal UDA inquiry in the early 1990s determined that McCreery was also a police agent and claimed that he had even passed on information about fellow UDA members to Irish republicans.
 McCreery's close links to Craig, who had been killed in 1988 following similar claims, as well as the persona non grata Tommy Lyttle sealed his fate, and a death sentence was passed on McCreery by the new UDA leadership in early 1992.
 He was shot and killed outside his home on Grahamsbridge Road, Dundonald on 15 April 1992.
 He was 46 years old.
 The killing was claimed by the UDA's Special Assignment Section, which had first appeared in 1988 when it claimed Craig's murder.